An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Introduction

-In this paper, we propose an efficient two-branch framework based on Implicit Self-Texture Enhancement (ISTE) for arbitrary-scale super-resolution of pathology images to better deal with its special texture.
-Figure 1(d) briefly illustrates the overall framework of ISTE.
-Specifically, ISTE contains a pixel learning branch and a texture learning branch, and the two branches are both based on implicit neural networks\cite{chen2021learning}, thus enabling image super-resolution at arbitrary scales.
-In the pixel learning branch, we propose a Local Feature Interactor module to enhance the perception and interaction of local features and obtain richer pixel features; in the texture learning branch, we propose a Texture Learner module to enhance the network's learning of texture information.
-After that, we design a two-stage texture enhancement strategy to fuse the features from the two branches to obtain the super-resolution results, where the first stage is feature-based texture enhancement, and the second stage is spatial domain-based texture enhancement.
-As shown in Figure 2, considering that pathology images contain many similar cell morphologies and periodic texture patterns, we assume that these similar regions can assist each other in reconstruction in the feature space, so we design the Self-Texture Fusion module to accomplish feature-based texture enhancement.
-The main idea is to retrieve the texture information most similar to the pixel features for information fusion and enhancement.
-For spatial domain texture enhancement, we decode the features of the two branches into the spatial domain using Local Pixel Decoder and Local Texture Decoder, respectively, and perform information fusion in the spatial domain.
-Extensive experiments on three public datasets have shown that ISTE performs better than existing fixed-magnification and arbitrary-magnification algorithms at multiple scales and helps to improve downstream task performance.
-To the best of our knowledge, this is the first work to achieve arbitrary-scale super-resolution in the field of pathology images.
-Overall the contributions of this paper are as follows:
+Motivated by the observation above, we propose an efficient dual-branch framework based on implicit self-texture enhancement (ISTE) for arbitrary-scale SR of histopathology images to better deal with its special texture.
+Fig. \ref{fig1}(c) briefly illustrates the overall framework of ISTE.
+Specifically, ISTE contains a feature aggregation branch and a texture learning branch.
+In the feature aggregation branch, we propose the local feature interactor (LFI) module, which is designed to enhance feature interaction within local regions and to sharpen the framework’s attention to image details.
+In the texture learning branch, we propose the texture learner (TL) to enhance the learning of high-frequency texture information.
+After that, we design a two-stage texture enhancement strategy for these two branches, where the first stage is feature-based texture enhancement, and the second stage is spatial domain-based texture enhancement.
+Considering that histopathology images contain many similar cell morphologies and periodic texture patterns, we assume that these similar regions can assist each other in reconstruction in the feature space, so we design the self-texture fusion (STF) module to accomplish feature-based texture enhancement.
+The main idea is to retrieve the texture information from the texture learning branch and transfer it to the feature aggregation branch for information fusion and enhancement.
+For spatial domain-based texture enhancement, we decode the features of the two branches into RGB values in the spatial domain using the local pixel decoder (LPD) and the local texture decoder (LTD), respectively, and perform information fusion in the spatial domain.
+These two decoders are based on implicit neural networks \cite{chen2021learning}, thus enabling image SR at arbitrary scales.
+Extensive experiments on three public datasets have shown that ISTE performs better than existing fixed-scale and arbitrary-scale SR algorithms at multiple scales and helps to improve downstream task performance.
+To the best of our knowledge, this is the first work to achieve arbitrary-scale SR in histopathology images.
+Overall, the contributions of this paper are as follows: